QuixThe2nd/TorrentTX/README.md

 Once heirarchy is figured out, we can then start building additional "modules", like attaching comments, and additional files.
 This can allow for smart contracts.

+Sidenote:
+To create inflation/deflation, we can create a difficulty charge for transactions.
+Basically, force them to find a hash with x leading 0s.
+We can say, if ur hash has more leading 0s than the average of the last 5 transactions in the branch, you gain tokens, and if its lower, you pay a fee.

+## Current State
 ~~At the time of writing, I have created the mechanism for creating wallets, creating transactions, and broadcasting transactions.
 To finish the proof of concept, I need the other side.
 Discovering and validating new transactions need to be written.~~

 An initial devnet is live.
 Existing code is just a proof of concept. `main.js` acts as a node/wallet.
 Transaction broadcast and discovery is functional, but I haven't been able to get P2P communication working on WAN, only LAN.
 So, for transaction discovery and broadcasting, we have 2 solutions in place.
 A UDP layer for clients to directly communicate and transfer blocks and share peers.
 And, additionally, a TTX tracker hosted at https://ttx-dht.starfiles.co.
 When creating a transaction, it is broadcasted to all known peers via UDP (if possible), and also sent to the TTX tracker.
 The TTX tracker is literally just a directory of all known transaction id's, valid and invalid.
 At the moment, validation to ensure new coins aren't just minted is disabled to allow for easier testing, yes, this means you can just send yourself coins that you don't own.
 Block's can, will, and have been deleted while in devnet.
 Please experiment and create an issue with feedback.
 PR if you like the idea.

-Sidenote:
-To create inflation/deflation, we can create a difficulty charge for transactions.
-Basically, force them to find a hash with x leading 0s.
-We can say, if ur hash has more leading 0s than the average of the last 5 transactions in the branch, you gain tokens, and if its lower, you pay a fee.
+### Todo
+There is more todo than what has already been done so far.
+I'll keep adding things as I remember.
+- FIX P2P COMMUNICATION - atm, i cant get anything working via WAN, firewall? idk.
+- Actual transaction validation, to make sure transactions have funds backing them.
+- Leaving node running overnight results in "Possible EventEmitter memory leak detected" error.
+- Archival Contracts (read todo in main.js)
+- ttx20 coins (anyone can mint, just like erc20)
+- Liquid Swaps
+- On-chain-bridging - Bridge Bitcoin, Monero, Ethereum, erc20 tokens, and from layer 2s.
+Swap on-chain for TTX, or receive wXMR, wETH, wBTC, etc.

 ## Initialisation
 ```